 - to enable you to participate in a variety of the Services’ features such as to enable you to participate in online surveys, entry sweepstakes, contests or other promotions;

 - to improve the Services, marketing endeavors or our Services offerings;

 - to customize your experience on the Services or to serve you specific content that we believe is relevant to you;

 - to contact you with regard to your use of the Services and, in our discretion, changes to the Services and/or Services’ policies;

 - to improve the overall experience at the Services;

 - prevent and address fraud, breach of policies or terms, and threats or harm; and

-- Marketing: Subject to your communications choices explained in Section 7.C], and the rights of California residents explained here, we may use your PII to send you marketing communications.
-Absent your consent (which may be by means of opt-in or your election not to opt-out, except for California residents which will be on an opt-in rather than opt-out basis, or a third party interaction described in the next bullet point), however, we will not share your Company-Collected PII with third parties, other than our affiliates, for their own direct marketing purposes, except in connection with Corporate Transactions (defined below).
+Marketing: Subject to your communications choices explained in Section 6.C, and the rights of California residents explained here, we may use your PII to send you marketing communications.
+Absent your consent, we will not share your Company-Collected PII with third parties, other than our affiliates, for their own direct marketing purposes, except in connection with Corporate Transactions (defined below).